hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 - You can't use the `--network` and [`--genesis-file`](#genesis-file) options at the same time.

-- The Ropsten, Rinkeby, and Kiln testnets are deprecated.
+- The following networks and testnets are deprecated: ETC Classic, Holesky, Kiln, Mordor, Ropsten, and Rinkeby.

 :::